MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/process-related-events.md

 Your application can use and collect information from the above events to identify the most frequent issues for your application.

-Some process failures might raise the `ProcessFailed` event across different WebView2 controls in your application (see [Unexpected exits](#unexpected-exits) for more information).
+Some process failures might raise the `ProcessFailed` event across different WebView2 controls in your application; see [Handle unexpected exits for various types of processes](#handle-unexpected-exits-for-various-types-of-processes).
 You must decide how often to gather details and how to handle duplicates for these cases.

 Additionally, most process crashes will generate dumps in the [user data folder](./user-data-folder.md), under the directory returned by `FailureReportFolderPath`.
 You can use these dumps to understand crashes and provide additional information when contacting the WebView2 team.